 Unsurprisingly, the Gweek Seal Sanctuary is located in Gweek.
 This is a small village without many other attractions, but it’s easy to drive here from other popular tourist towns in Cornwall.

 It is just over half an hour’s drive from Truro, Penzance and St Ives, and under an hour from Newquay.
 The only bus that serves Gweek is the 35A that goes from Helston to Falmouth – so unless you are in one of these destinations, it’s much easier to drive!
 The Gweek Seal Sanctuary is a good stop on a Cornwall road trip itinerary.

 The Cornish Seal Sanctuary is open every day from 10am – 5pm.
 Tickets cost £15.50 for adults, £12.50 for children, £14.50 for seniors and students and £48 for a family.
 You do need to prebook your tickets – you can do so here.

-The Gweek Seal Sanctuary is a wonderful place for everyone, young and old, to visit.
+The Gweek Seal Sanctuary is one of the best places to visit near Falmouth.
+It is a wonderful attraction for everyone, young and old, to visit.
 Children will love seeing the seals and learning about them, but it’s a fun place for adult animal lovers too!
 The story of the seal sanctuary is inspiring and the amount of seals that they have helped is humbling.
 Definitely add this attraction to your Cornwall bucket list!